Personal Finance

 Many of the rich (which is poorly defined) argue that they paid their money into Social Security for years.
 Therefore, they are due the money no matter how much they make after “retirement age.”

 One strategy could see benefits layered according to what people make.
 Those making $1 million a year receive nothing.
-People who make $750,000 a year will get two-thirds of the normal benefit.
+People who make $750,000 a year will get one-third of the normal benefit.
 People who make $500,000 will get half.

 There are no solutions that will be acceptable to Social Security recipients.
 This includes pushing out the age when benefits start or indexing payments to income.
 However, beyond those options, there is no reason to believe Social Security can pay full benefits after 2035.